Saint Seiya: The Movie: Plot

 The film is independent from the canon and chronology established by Kurumada in his manga.
 In the movie plot, Seiya already has awakened to the Seven Senses, thus the movie can be situated after the Twelve Temples arc in the chronology.

 It starts off with Seiya, Hyōga, and Shun visiting the Miho's Star Children Academy, a school and orphanage owned by The biological father of Seiya and Seika and adoptive grandfather of Saori Kido, Mitsumasa Kido, and former home of Seiya and Seika, where Hyoga saves one of the children of Miho, one of the caretakers of the orphanage from being run over by a car, when the child attempted to retrieve his toy airplane into a busy street.

-A new character called Eri Aizawa is revealed to be Miho's workmate and a second caretaker at the orphanage.
+A new character called Erie Aizawa is revealed to be Miho's workmate and a second caretaker at the orphanage.
 She starts having feelings for Hyōga, and, one night, they are sitting outside watching the stars when they suddenly see a falling star.
-As Eri makes a wish, it is stolen by Eris, the Greek Goddess of Discord, who uses it to revive herself.
+As Erie makes a wish, it is stolen by Eris, the Greek Goddess of Discord, who uses it to revive herself.

-Things worsen when Eris takes possession of Eri's body and kidnaps the Greek Goddess of War and Wisdon Athena to Eris' own Sanctuary.
+Things worsen when Eris takes possession of Erie's body and kidnaps the Greek Goddess of War and Wisdon Athena to Eris' own Sanctuary.
 Eris plans to gain control of the world by sucking all the energy out of Athena with the golden apple to seize her body, and revives dead Saints of the past to fight for her, dubbing them Ghost Saints, and also Ghost Five.
 They are known as Orion Jager, Sagitta Maya, Southern Cross Kristos, Scutum Jan and Lyra Orpheus.

 The protagonists receive the news about the kidnapping and set off towards Eris' Sanctuary.
 As they enter it, they fight various battles with the Ghost Saints, who end up being killed again.
 Seiya quickly defeats Maya; Shiryu struggles and kills Jan; Kristos is killed by Eris while trying to finish Hyoga; Orpheus is defeated by Ikki, who save his brother Shun from Orpheus's attack.
 In the end, after a struggle with the last and most powerful of the "Ghost Five", Orion Jäger, Seiya is helped by the spirit of the deceased Sagittarius Aiolos, who sends the Sagittarius Gold Cloth to his aid.

 As Jäger is defeated by Seiya, Eris is the only one left standing between the Earth's salvation and destruction.
 Seiya takes the Sagittarius bow and aims at the golden apple, but hesitates for fear that the arrow might hit Athena.
-Athena herself encourages Seiya to shoot the arrow, which he does, to Eris' dismay, releasing Eri from the evil goddess's control.
+Athena herself encourages Seiya to shoot the arrow, which he does, to Eris' dismay, releasing Erie from the evil goddess's control.

-With the discord goddess returned to the realm of the dead, the Saints escape the crumbling sanctuary, and, along with the released Eri and Saori, walk towards a more peaceful world.
+With the discord goddess returned to the realm of the dead, the Saints escape the crumbling sanctuary, and, along with the released Erie and Saori, walk towards a more peaceful world.